 This appears to be an improvement, and it probably is.
 The problem here is that, as with measuring relevance, measuring quality is a difficult thing to do.
 So let’s add one more element to the mix, that of a Link Score (LS), and leverage that to let the “marketplace at large” give us an indication on what content is the best on this topic.
 Here is what that looks like:

-While this is a major simplification of the Google algorithm, but even based on this, you can see why very high Spearman scores are hard to achieve.
+This is a major simplification of the Google algorithm, but even based on this, you can see why very high Spearman scores are hard to achieve.

 2. Other Algorithms Come Into Play: Examples of the type of algorithms I’m talking about include: